051error/Stretch3_Simulation/README.md

 ![Simulation Screenshot](media/screenshot.png)

 # Sim-to Real Deployment
-the repo in the link below containes the sourcode and documentation for sim-to-real depoyment for this project.
+The repo in the link below containes the sourcode and documentation for sim-to-real depoyment of this project.
 [Sim-to-Real_Link](https://github.com/egeozgul/Stretch3-Sim-to-Real/tree/main)